r-trump/r-donaldtrump/Wiki/Top45/Top45.md

 ### Novel Covid-19

-\- Novel Covid-19

     top45/
       /covid-19/

   - // In progress: //
     - __TIMELINE__ on, response efforts in date ascending order.
-    - As in dicated by HHS's listing.
+    - As in dictated by HHS.

 ------
 \- Veterans Affairs